rems-project/cn-tutorial/src/tutorial.md

 **In-place double.** Give a specification for the function `inplace_double`, which takes an `int` pointer `p` and doubles the pointee value: specify the precondition needed to guarantee safe execution and a postcondition that captures the function's behaviour.

 include_example(exercises/slf3_basic_inplace_double.c)

+### Multiple owned pointers

+When functions manipulate multiple pointers, we can assert their ownership just like before.
+However, just as in standard separation logic, pointer ownership is unique, so simultaneous ownership of `Owned` or `Block` resources for two pointers requires the pointers to be disjoint.

+The following example shows the use of two `Owned` resources for accessing two different pointers: function `add` reads two values in memory and returns their sum.

+include_example(exercises/add_read.c)

+This time we use C's `unsigned int` type.
+In C, over- and underflow of unsigned integers is not undefined behaviour.
+Instead, when an arithmetic operation at unsigned type goes outside the representable range, the value "wraps around".

+The CN variables `m` and `n` (resp. `m2` and `n2`) for the pointee values of `p` and `q` before (resp. after) the execution of `add` have CN basetype `u32`, unsigned 32-bit integers, to match the C `unsigned int` type.
+Similar to C's unsigned integer arithmetic, CN's unsigned int values similarly wrap around when outside the range of the bitvector.
+Hence, `return == m+n` holds also when the sum of `m` and `n` exceeds the minimal or maximal `unsigned int` value.

+In the following we will often use unsigned integer types to focus on specifying the memory ownership, rather than the conditions necessary to show absence of C undefined behaviour due to arithmetic under or overflows.

+### Exercises

+**Swap.** Specify the function `swap`, which takes two owned `unsigned int` pointers and swaps their values.

+include_example(exercises/swap.c)

+**Transfer.** Write a specification for the function `transfer`, shown below.

+include_example(exercises/slf8_basic_transfer.c)

+### Ownership of compound objects

+So far all examples have worked with integers and pointers, but larger programs typically also manipulate compound values, often represented using C struct types.
+Specifying functions manipulating structs works in much the same way as with basic types.

+For instance, the following function "transposes" a point coordinate, represented using a C struct with members `x` and `y` for the two dimensions.

+include_example(exercises/transpose.c)

+Here the precondition asserts ownership for `p`, at type `struct point`; the output, bound to name `s`, is a CN value of CN basetype `struct point`, i.e. a record value with members `x` and `y` of `i32` type tagged as a `struct point`.The postcondition similarly asserts ownership of the struct pointer and uses the output `s2` to relate the initial and final struct value.